 It is a tablet you take twice a day morning and evening.

 It can cause side effects which vary from person to person.

 Some side effects are more serious than others – contact your advice line if you have severe side effects, if they aren’t getting better or they are getting worse.

-Capecitabine (also known as Xeloda) is a type of chemotherapy.
-You might have it as a treatment for a number of different types of cancer.
+Capecitabine is a type of chemotherapy.
+It is used as a treatment for different types of cancer, including bowel cancer.

 Speak to your pharmacist if you have problems swallowing the tablets.

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, no more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 How often do you have capecitabine?